MicrosoftDocs/Viva/WorkplaceAnalytics/Setup/Upload-organizational-data.md

      >[!Important]
      >If you discover that an existing data upload has sensitive, incorrect, or unauthorized data, use **Select here to upload a new organizational data file** to remove the existing uploaded data and replace it with new employee data.

+7. In **Edit**, do one of the following:

-7. If adding employees, skip to **Step x**.
-If editing employee data, in **Edit**, select **Add attributes**, select the .csv file with the new employee data you want to upload, and then select **Open** after reviewing the following important considerations:
+   * If adding employees, select **Add employees**.
+   * If editing employee data, select **Add attributes**.

+8. Select the .csv file with the new employee data you want to upload, and then select **Open** after reviewing the following important considerations:

    * The .csv file that you upload must be UTF-8 encoded.
    * Confirm the .csv file is not open in a different program when you begin the upload process.
    * After the upload process begins, the process is irreversible.

-8. Select **Confirm** for the warning message.
+9. Select **Confirm** for the warning message.
-9. In **Source column in file**, map the names in the .csv file that correspond with the **Workplace Analytics attributes**:
+10. If adding employees, skip to **Step 13**.
+For editing employee data, in **Source column in file**, map the names in the .csv file that correspond with the **Workplace Analytics attributes**:

     <img src="../images/wpa/setup/upload2-map-sys-fields.png" alt="System fields table">

-10. Enter values for the other columns in the table as applicable, such as for **Data type** and **Report options**.
+11. Enter values for the other columns in the table as applicable, such as for **Data type** and **Report options**.

     >[!Note]
     >For details about column options, see [Columns in the fields tables](#columns-in-the-fields-tables).

-11. Map the optional and custom fields, as applicable.
+12. Map the optional and custom fields, as applicable.
 You only need to map the columns in the .csv file that your organization considers important for analysis.
 For example, if "Region" is important and your data contains this field, map it.

     <img src="../images/wpa/setup/upload3-map-custom2.png" alt="Custom fields table">

+13. For adding employees,

-12. In **Submit for validation**, select the check box for **I confirm that these mappings are correct**, and then select **Submit** to start the upload and validation process.
+14. In **Submit for validation**, select the check box for **I confirm that these mappings are correct**, and then select **Submit** to start the upload and validation process.

-13. After you select **Submit**, the following can cause a warning message:
+15. After you select **Submit**, the following can cause a warning message:

     * **Omitted columns** - If (a) You chose the **Replace** option for uploading organizational data, and (b) while mapping fields, you have chosen to omit one or more columns that are present in the existing organizational-data schema, and (c) at least one auto-refresh query depends on those (omitted) columns.